meiyor/ABIChallenge_Juan_Manuel_Mayor_Torres/README.md

 ## Configuration

-The first to do is to **git clone** this repository in your local machine, be sure if you install **Docker** completely on your machine.
-For **Ubuntu** or any related unix distribution, follow the steps described here [https://docs.docker.com/engine/install/ubuntu/](https://docs.docker.com/engine/install/ubuntu).
+The first to do is to **git clone** this repository in your local machine.
+Additionally, be sure that you install **Docker** completely on your machine.
+For **Ubuntu** or any related unix distribution - follow the steps described here [https://docs.docker.com/engine/install/ubuntu/](https://docs.docker.com/engine/install/ubuntu).
 If you are using Windows or Mac please refer to other OS installation types here [https://docs.docker.com/desktop/install/windows-install/](https://docs.docker.com/desktop/install/windows-install/) and here [https://docs.docker.com/desktop/install/mac-install/](https://docs.docker.com/desktop/install/mac-install/) respectively.

 After you clone this repository and get the basic **Python** and **pip** **devs** on your machine, go to the **Titanic** folder and install the requirements